MultiplEYE-COST/wg1-experiment-implementation/README.md

 ```bash
 python experiment_implementation/start_multipleye_session.py
 ```

+In the GUI that will pop up you can tick the box `Dummy version` to run the experiment in dummy mode.

 ## Check the result files
 The experiment will write log and data files to a newly created results folder for your language and country